Finch station

-Finch is the northern terminus subway station of the eastern section of Line 1 Yonge–University in Toronto, Ontario, Canada.
+Finch is a rapid transit station in Toronto, Ontario, Canada.
 It is located under Yonge Street, north of Finch Avenue.

+It is the northern terminus of the eastern portion of Line 1 Yonge–University.
 Finch is the busiest TTC bus terminal and the sixth-busiest subway station, serving approximately people per day.
-The station connects with other transit agencies at the adjoining Finch Bus Terminal.
+The station connects with GO Transit and York Regional Transit buses at the adjoining Finch Bus Terminal.

 History

 The station was opened on March 29, 1974, in what was then the Borough of North York, by provincial premier Bill Davis and borough mayor Mel Lastman.
 It replaced as the northern terminus of the line.
 Houses which once fronted the station along Yonge Street were demolished.
 Finch was created using the cut-and-cover technique as a way to save money.

 In 1999, this station became accessible with elevators.

 In April 2006, work began on creating a new exit from the bus station on the western stub of Pemberton Avenue.
 This new exit was created because of the passenger and vehicular congestion that was created during the rush hour periods.
 In the morning rush hour, buses took an average of 1 minute and 58 seconds to travel the 40 metres from the station to Yonge Street, with some waiting up to 4 minutes.
 The new exit was completed in January 2007.